vladimir-paziuk/gulp-starter-kit/readme.md

 For disable ES6 support remove:

-	1. babel-preset-es2015 and babelify from package.json devDependencies,
+	1. babel-preset-es2015 and babelify from package.json devDependencies
 	2. "// ES6 Support for Browserify" from gulpfile.js